 Alternatively a bane and a boon to Internal Communications best practices, line managers are those who oversee the employees you are hoping to engage with your strategy.
 They are often used by Internal Communications specialists as a channel for delivering key messages, but, according to Gatehouse’s annual State of the Sector report, line managers are seen as an Internal Communications barrier as they can have poor communication skills.

 Not all workers are deskbound — especially not in the modern digital workplace, where cloud-based productivity and collaboration tools mean you can quite literally work from anywhere.
 And because remote workers make up an increasing percentage of the workforce, Internal Communications best practices must adapt to ensure they remain engaged.
-Recent research found that remote workers want to make sure their voice is heard, so build in digital channels that allow them to have a say.
+Remote workers want to make sure their voice is heard, so build in digital channels that allow them to have a say.

 V: Vision and values

 An essential skill for Internal Communications specialists, and don’t let anyone tell you otherwise.
 There’s a debate raging at the moment, asking if writing will still be a core skill in the next 10 years given the rise of AI and machine learning.
-It was discussed at this year’s IOIC conference, too, but some gurus are adamant writing will remain important for years to come, and we happen to agree.
+However, Internal Comms experts are adamant writing will remain important for years to come, and we happen to agree.

 X: Employee eXperience

 The modern successor to pure employee engagement, employee experience reflects the new rhythm of organizational life that is emerging.
 A job is no longer a means to an end; it’s an extension of identity, especially for those generation Z kids about to hit the workforce, and so the experience of being at work is becoming increasingly important.
 Internal Communications specialists play a crucial role here, as they are the ones who help infuse and reflect the culture of the organisation.